Shopper Marketing Strategy: A Guide for CPG Brands

 In other words, only two of the 20+ brands clearly stand apart at shelf-level.
 The remaining 18 look the same, are priced the same, run the same promotions, and occupy the same space.

 Here’s the point: CPG brands must look beyond the four walls of retail to gain a competitive edge.
 This is especially true for smaller brands that cannot compete against private label pricing or national brand notoriety.
-And now more than ever, smaller brands must reassess their strategy as consumers are increasingly shifting to private label brands in the wake of COVID-19.
+And now more than ever, smaller brands must reassess their strategy as consumers are increasingly shifting to private label brands in the wake of the pandemic.

 How to Create a Shopper Marketing Strategy